GeneralSyntaxAnomaly/AWS-Cloud-Engineer-Nano-Degree/1_Data_Modeling/notes.md

 ### WHERE Clause

-- Data Modelling in Apache Cassandra is query focused and that focus needs to on the **WHERE** clause.
+- Data modeling in Apache Cassandra is query focused and that focus needs to on the **WHERE** clause.
 - Failure to include a WHERE clause will result in an error.
 - The PARTITION KEY must be included in the query and any CLUSTERING COLUMNS can be used in the order they appear in your PRIMARY KEY.
 - It's recommended that one partition key be queried at a time for performance implications.